Employer guidance on managing long-term sickness absence

-If all other avenues have been exhausted, dismissal may be considered.
-When considering this option, you must show that the procedure used was fair and reasonable.
+If all other avenues have been exhausted, dismissal may be considered as a last resort.
+If this is the only option available to you, you must show that the procedure you used to reach the decision was fair and reasonable.
 Failure to comply with fair procedures will expose you to a claim for unfair dismissal.

 Dismissals due to medically certified incapacity must meet certain criteria, including:

 - The employer has all material facts concerning the employee’s sickness.

 - The employee has been given enough notice of the fact that their capability to fulfil their role is being investigated and may lead to dismissal.

 - The employee has been given the option to influence the employer’s decision.